-- The unit of work has entered the indoubt period. - The recovery manager detects loss of connectivity to its coordinator for the unit of work. - The indoubt attribute on the transaction resource definition under which the unit of work is running specifies WAIT(YES). - The conditions exist that allow shunting.
-See ../dfht1/topics/dfht12z.dita for a complete list of conditions.
+- The unit of work has entered the indoubt period. - · The recovery manager detects loss of connectivity to its coordinator for the unit of work. - The indoubt attribute on the transaction resource definition under which the unit of work is running specifies WAIT(YES). - The conditions exist that allow shunting.
+See Recovery and restart in the Intercommunication Guide for a complete list of conditions.